tandica/rhcsa/26-managing-containers/yt/yt-notes.md

 With this, you can host any web page through the container by creating some index.html file, putting content in it and calling it with curl to check that its working.

+#### Containerfile

+Create/build a container using a container file.

+You should store the Containerfile in its own directory.

+To build the container image with the Containerfile, you need to cd into the directory its stored in and run `podman build -t imgname .`

+Check if it exists with `podman images`.

+Next, create the container with `podman run -d --name containername -v /data/input:/data/input imgname`

+To run a con tainer as a systemd service, first create the directory `mkdir -p ~/.config/systemd/user`.

+Then, generate the systemd service file: `podman generate systemd --name containername --files --now`.

+Reload the daemon, then start and enable the service that was created.

+`systemctl --user daemon-reload`

+`systemctl --user start container.service`

+`systemctl --user enable container-service`